Edition for Web Developers — Last Updated 3 June 2023

 , all navigations that don't get aborted will ultimately end up calling into one of the below algorithms.

-To finalize a cross-document navigation given a navigable navigable, history handling behavior historyHandling, and session history entry historyEntry:
+To finalize a cross-document navigation given a navigable navigable, a history handling behavior historyHandling, a user navigation involvement userInvolvement, and a session history entry historyEntry:

 Assert: this is running on navigable's traversable navigable's session history traversal queue.